2019 Philadelphia refinery explosion: Background

-The Philadelphia Energy Solutions refinery was an oil refinery complex in Philadelphia, Pennsylvania.
+The Philadelphia Energy Solutions refinery was an oil refinery complex in Philadelphia.
 It was first used in 1866 by the Atlantic Petroleum Storage Company, who built the complex to store and transport petroleum and its byproducts.
 By 1870, the company had become Philadelphia's largest employer and a leader in exporting lighting fuel.
 To meet growing demands, the Gulf Oil Company built a second refinery at Girard Point by the 1920s.

 The neighborhood surrounding the refinery sites, largely farms and marshlands, began to develop housing and transportation infrastructure as the refineries expanded.
 The construction of the Schuylkill Expressway and Platt Bridge transformed the area into a major transportation crossroads.
 Public housing was built by the Philadelphia Housing Authority and federal government, including directly across from the highway.

 The current refinery site resulted from the integration of the Girard Point and Point Breeze refineries under Sunoco.
 Unable to afford changes that would allow the refinery to process cheaper crude oils, the refinery relied on expensive imported oils that put it at a comparative disadvantage.
 After Sunoco announced their intent to close or sell the complex, Philadelphia Energy Solutions was founded by Phil Rinaldi to buy and maintain operations.